-In 2005, the English-Australian performer won the award for Best Newcomer at the prestigious Edinburgh Fringe Festival.
-In just a few years, Minchin has gone from playing small clubs to selling out the Sydney Opera House and the largest arenas in Britain.
+In 2005, the Australian performer won the award for Best Newcomer at the prestigious Edinburgh Fringe Festival.
+In just a few years, Minchin, born in Perth, has gone from playing small clubs to selling out the Sydney Opera House and the largest arenas in Britain.
 He tells Weekend Edition Saturday host Scott Simon that creating his act — which combines elements of music, theater and comedy — took a little trial and error.

 "I'd always been an angsty teenage poet and that sort of thing — but I found, when writing lyrics, that I couldn't write like Dylan or any of the rock stars.
 I couldn't write this sparse, non-didactic, open-to-interpretation stuff," Minchin says.
 "I've always been drawn to mock my own emotions, and so I write this very lyric-heavy stuff, which suits theater and comedy much more than it suits pop.
 Which is why I'm here."

 Minchin performed two songs at the piano in NPR's studio: "Rock N' Roll Nerd" and "White Wine in the Sun."
 He says that the first of those is essentially autobiographical, though he gives his character an exaggerated sense of musical ambition.